 This prospectus supplement and the accompanying prospectus are being communicated in Switzerland to a small number of selected investors only.
 Each copy of this prospectus supplement and the accompanying prospectus are addressed to a specifically named recipient and may not be copied, reproduced, distributed or passed on to third parties.
-Our common units are not being offered to the public in Switzerland, and neither this prospectus supplement and the accompanying prospectus relating to our common units may be distributed in connection with any such public offering.
+Our common units are not being offered to the public in Switzerland, and neither this prospectus supplement and the accompanying prospectus, nor any other offering materials relating to our common units may be distributed in connection with any such public offering.